Designated Substances Policy

 - O. Reg.
 490/09 - Designated Substances

-This policy applies to all University employees (faculty, staff), students and contractors conducting work or research at the University of Guelph.
+This policy applies to all University employees (faculty, staff), students, volunteers and contractors conducting work or research at the University of Guelph.

 - All University employees, students and contractors shall abide by the provisions of this Policy and any associated designated substance control programs.